isaaqtomkins-debug/daily-scroll/README.md

             padding-right: 1rem;
             max-height: calc(80vh - 80px); /* Adjust height for the full screen view */
         }
         /* Ensure smooth scrolling when navigating to 'About' */ html {
             scroll-behavior: smooth;
         }

+        /* Using standard CSS for line-clamp since Tailwind v3 sometimes requires configuration We'll rely on the utility classes, but this is a note for manual debugging.
+           The line-clamp-6 class is defined by Tailwind's JS and should work.
+        */
     </style>
     <script>
         // Data and Logic for the application